 An episode of depression is usually diagnosed if:

 - You have at least five out of the above nine symptoms, with at least one of these a core symptom; and:

 - Symptoms cause you distress or impair your normal functioning, such as affecting your work performance; and

 - Symptoms occur most of the time on most days and have lasted at least two weeks; and

-- The symptoms are not due to a medication side-effect, or due to drug or alcohol misuse, or to a physical condition such as an underactive thyroid or pituitary gland (but see section later on depression and physical conditions).
+- The symptoms are not due to a medication side-effect, or to drug or alcohol misuse, or to a physical condition such as an underactive thyroid or pituitary gland.
+(However, see section later on depression and physical conditions.)